lindenb/jvarkit/docs/BedCluster.md

       For Sorting.A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+    -S, --size
+      number of bases max per bin. (or specify --jobs).
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
+      Default: -1
     --version
       print version and exit